-Whether you’re Bill Gates or a web designer hustling for gigs, no one can escape from living in uncertainty.
+Whether you’re a big conglomerate, or a web designer hustling for gigs, no one can escape from living in uncertainty.
 And while it’s natural to ponder what your business will look like tomorrow, in two weeks or next year, there is just no way of knowing.

 There’s also no way to completely prepare your business for anything that the future has in store.
 The best you can do is follow the tips we’ve covered, and look after yourself.
 Remember: the person who can contribute to your mental health the most is you.

 Here are some charities and support organizations that you can turn to if you’re struggling.